davidmasp/helperMut/README.md

 ## Overview

-HyperMut provides basic functionalities and helper functions to work with mutational and genomic data in R. It builds up on pre-existing tools from bioc to set up a framework for analysis.
+helperMut provides basic functionalities and helper functions to work with mutational and genomic data in R. It builds up on pre-existing tools from bioc to set up a framework for analysis.
 I mostly use it for my work in cancer genomics but in principle any other field working in